zyddnys/manga-image-translator/README.md

 -m, --mode {demo,batch,web,web_client,ws,api}
-                                             Run demo in single image demo mode (demo), batch translation mode (batch), web service mode (web) -i, --input INPUT                            Path to an image file if using demo mode, or path to an image folder if using batch mode -o, --dest DEST                              Path to the destination folder for translated images in batch mode
+                                             Run demo in single image demo mode (demo), batch translation mode (batch), web service mode (web) -i, --input INPUT [INPUT ...]
+Path to an image file if using demo mode, or path to an image folder if using batch mode -o, --dest DEST                              Path to the destination folder for translated images in batch mode